artursniegowski/FUN_PYTHON_PROJECTS/README.md

 The user has a limited amount of attempts to guess the right number, based on the level they choose to play.

+# GUI_Quiz_app
+This is a quiz app using the data from the open trivia database API, https://opentdb.com/.
+On the GUI, the user will find a true / false question and the aim is to guess whether it is right or false, with the two buttons on the bottom of the application.
+For true, the user should press the green check button and for false the red cross button.

 # Hangman
 Hangman is a guessing game where the player has to guess the whole word, letter by letter.
 Every time the guess is wrong,  the player loses a life and